 For all you burger fans: Red Robin Banzai Burger Copycat Recipe

-Be sure to also SUBSCRIBE to my blog (upper right corner of this page) to receive email updates when new recipes are posted.
+Be sure to SUBSCRIBE to my blog (upper right corner of this page) to receive email updates when new recipes are posted.
 It’s FREE and you’ll never receive junk mail!

 Okay, let’s get started!